lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 .. image:: ../images/plot_two_spectra.png

-For other customizations, consult the :meth:`~soxs.spectra.Spectrum.plot` API.
+For other customizations, consult the :meth:`~soxs.spectra.base.Spectrum.plot` API.

 .. _write-spectra:

 Writing a Spectrum to Disk
 --------------------------

-:class:`~soxs.spectra.Spectrum` objects can be written to disk in three formats: an ASCII text file in the ECSV format, a FITS file, or an HDF5 file.
-To write a spectrum to an ASCII ECSV file, use the :meth:`~soxs.spectra.Spectrum.write_ascii_file`
+:class:`~soxs.spectra.base.Spectrum` objects can be written to disk in three formats: an ASCII text file in the ECSV format, a FITS file, or an HDF5 file.
+To write a spectrum to an ASCII ECSV file, use the :meth:`~soxs.spectra.base.Spectrum.write_ascii_file`
 method:

 .. code-block:: python